Menu

 The right to food is a recognized human right.
 States have adopted the right to food in their constitutions and laws.
 It is a protected right in 101 countries.
 The right can be expressed explicitly, as in Kenya.

-Or the right can be implied as seen in Ethiopia.
+Or the right can be implied, as seen in Ethiopia.

-Article 43 of the Federal Democratic Republic of Ethiopia constitution: the ‘right to improve their standard of living and sustainable development…’
+Article 43 of the Federal Democratic Republic of Ethiopia Constitution: the ‘right to improve their standard of living and sustainable development…’

-The right is also found under the right to life, as seen in the Indian Supreme Court case, the People’s Union for Civil Liberties v Union of India & Ors, where it was confirmed that the right to life under Article 21 of the Indian constitution includes the right to food.
+The right is also found under the right to life, as seen in the Indian Supreme Court case, the People’s Union for Civil Liberties v Union of India & Ors, where it was confirmed that the right to life under Article 21 of the Indian Constitution includes the right to food.

 The right to food is commonly violated where people suffer from malnutrition or food insecurity.